rywible/wrela6/docs/implementation/2026-06-04-parser-implementation.md

 # Parser Implementation Plan

+> **Status: COMPLETE.** All 40 tasks have been implemented.
+The parser is a
+> lossless, trivia-preserving second compiler layer that consumes lexer
+> `TokenStream` values and produces a red/green concrete syntax tree with
+> deterministic parser diagnostics and recovery.

 > **For agentic workers:** REQUIRED SUB-SKILL: Use
 > `superpowers:subagent-driven-development` (recommended) or
 > `superpowers:executing-plans` to implement this plan task by task.
 Each task